Mexico Travel Guide › Best Baja Wineries

 How much do wineries charge in Valle de Guadalupe?

 Most wineries charge for tastings, but not always for tours – costs vary widely, from as low as 50 pesos to 600 pesos, with an average of around 200 pesos for a tasting of five wines.
-Though you can show up at the major wineries without a reservation, it is best to call before visiting.
+Though showing up at the major wineries without a reservation is possible, it is best to call before visiting.

 Where should I stay in Valle de Guadalupe?